MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-60/README.md

 Creating the dataframe about the top10 region, and the csv are used to produce linear and bar plot in Tableau.
 * `notebooks/visualization_of_rent_growth_rate.ipynb`: Running from top to down would get the csv about some data summary from top 10 region and last 10 region.
 * `notebooks/find_common_feature.ipynb`: Running from top to down would get the csv about the data summary in top 1 region
+* `plots/week_rent_change.twbx`: Opening this work book in Tableau Cloud could generate the plot about the variation of weekly rent in top10 region.

-After running the the python scripts above, the informnation would be stored into the file `data/curated`.
+After running the the python scripts above besides tableau workbook, the informnation would be stored into the file `data/curated`.